Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Guess whose system's causing that frown?
 Not Auto-Chlor - we keep it running clean
-While EcoLab's creating Kitchen Nightmares scenes Ninety-eight percent would recommend
+While EcoLab's creating Kitchen Nightmares scenes
-While your customers' patience meets its end
-Time to face facts - you're yesterday's news Auto-Chlor's the future these kitchens choose
-Not just clean dishes - we clean house
-While your empire's quiet as a mouse

 Manager: Auto-Chlor?
 Yeah, best decision we ever made.
 Chef: Haven't had a down day since the switch.